jonasrmichel/rudiments/assets/samples/linndrum/README.md

 # LinnDrum Audio Samples

-These are 44.1 Khz / 16 bit samples of the [LinnDrum](https://en.wikipedia.org/wiki/LinnDrum).
+These are 44.1 kHz / 16 bit samples of the [LinnDrum](https://en.wikipedia.org/wiki/LinnDrum).

 # List of sounds